 • Eat a healthy diet.

-• Communicate – talk to someone about the causes of your stress or anxiety.
+• Communicate – talk to someone you trust about the causes of your stress or anxiety.

 • Socialise with friends and family.